The PEER Approach

 PEER is the best source to prepare emergency physicians at any stage of their career, for any ABEM exam.

 PEER products are designed to be easy to use anywhere you want to study.
-The mobile-responsive interface ensures that you can answer questions on the go, access PEER Pearls from your phone or tablet, zoom into photos and figures to see the details, and launch the online references to learn more on the topics.
+As a subscriber, you can download the new ACEP PEER mobile app from the Apple App Store or Google Play Store and study on the go.
+You can answer questions, access PEER Pearls, zoom into photos and figures to see the details, and launch the online references to learn more on the topics—all from your phone or tablet.

 Why Trust PEER?